corecathx/LineTapper/README.md

 > Made using [HaxeFlixel](https://haxeflixel.com/)

 ## Building Guide
+> [!WARNING]
+> The game is still active in Development, so there might be a lot of stuffs changing from time to time.
 Simply run `lime test hl` or `lime test windows` inside the project.

 ## Information